cako/curvelets/README.md

 ### Why do we need another curvelet transform library?

 There are three flavors of the discrete curvelet transform with publicly available implementations [^f1].
 The first two are based on the Fast Discrete Curvelet Transform (FDCT) pioneered by Candès, Demanet, Donoho and Ying.
 They are the "wrapping" and "USFFT" (unequally-spaced Fast Fourier Transform) versions of the FDCT.
-Both are implemented (2D and 3D for the wrapping version and 2D for the USFFT version) in the proprietary [CurveLab Toolbox](http://www.curvelet.org/software.html) in Matlab and C++.
+Both are implemented (2D and 3D for the wrapping version and 2D for the USFFT version) in the proprietary [CurveLab Toolbox](http://www.curvelet.org/software.html) in MATLAB and C++.

 As of 2026, any non-academic use of the CurveLab Toolbox requires a commercial license.
 Any library which ports or converts Curvelab code to another language is also subject to Curvelab's license.
 While this does not include libraries which wrap the CurveLab toolbox and therefore do not contain any source code of Curvelab, their usage still requires Curvelab and therefore its license.
 Such wrappers include [curvelops](https://github.com/PyLops/curvelops), [PyCurvelab](https://github.com/slimgroup/PyCurvelab), both MIT licensed.